Vihaan004/CSE360-Project/README.md

 - Gautam Mehta

 ## Project Overview
-This project aims to develop an Office Automation System specifically designed for a Pediatric Doctor's Office.
-Targeted users include doctors, nurses, and patients (or their parents/guardians).
-The primary goal of this software is to minimize paperwork and enhance the accessibility of patient records.
-Although the ideal implementation would be accessible via both web and mobile applications, the scope of this project, as part of the CSE 360 class, is limited to creating a GUI-based desktop application.
-This application will be developed using Java UI techniques learned in CSE 205 and enhanced with JavaFX.
+This project endeavors to create an Office Automation System tailored for Pediatric Doctor's Offices, catering to doctors, nurses, and patients (or their guardians).
+Its principal objective is to reduce paperwork and improve the accessibility of patient records.
+While the ideal system would be accessible via web and mobile platforms, the project's scope, as part of the CSE 360 class, is confined to developing a GUI-based desktop application.
+This application will leverage Java UI techniques acquired in CSE 205, augmented with JavaFX.

 ## System Operation and Functionality
 ### Initial Interaction